 – See more at: http://www.backwoodsadventures.com/trips/utah-hiking-backpacking/#sthash.38injigw.dpuf

 Day 1 Arrival to Durango, CO.
-Once checked in to your hotel you will meet your guides for a welcome trip briefing and gear shakedown followed by dinner at local favorite Steamworks Brewing Co.
+Get checked in to your hotel and the afternoon is free for you to explore downtown Durango.
+Meet your guides for orientation and the gear distribution, followed by a welcome dinner at one of our favorite local breweries.

 ✓ Backpack – 30-50 liters, capable of 30-40 lb load.